bcit-ltc/infrastructure-documentation/docs/container-development/kubernetes.md

 ### Cluster contexts

-The local cluster you launched previously creates a *context* that you can connect to.
+Local clusters create a *context* that you can connect to.
 Contexts require authentication, and the way you authenticate depends on your OS.
 When you install `kubectl`, it should automatically detect your local cluster's context and configure the authentication.
 If it doesn't you may need to run a `kubectl config...` command to change the context.
-See the docs for more info.
+Search Google for more info.

 With the CLI utilities installed, and with a local cluster running, check connectivity: